tiesont/grcc-webapplications/docs/setting-up-ec2-tutorial.md

 [https://learn.microsoft.com/en-us/windows/terminal/install](https://learn.microsoft.com/en-us/windows/terminal/install)

-Once your terminal is running, you’ll need to verify if the ssh command is available.
+Once your terminal is running, you'll need to verify if the ssh command is available.
 In the terminal, type:

 `ssh`

 If you see a “usage” list, then you can proceed to *Set Up LAMP and phpMyAdmin*.
-If you see an error message, you’ll need to install OpenSSH.
+If you see an error message, you'll need to install OpenSSH.
 To install OpenSSH, type (or copy and paste) the following command into the PowerShell terminal[^1]:

 `Add-WindowsCapability -Online -Name OpenSSH.Client~~~~0.0.1.0`

-You’ll see a brief “status bar” message as the tool installs.
+You'll see a brief “status bar” message as the tool installs.
 Once the tool has finished installing you are ready to connect to your EC2 instance\!

 ### Using OSX/macOS

-To connect to your EC2 instance from an Apple computer, you’ll use the Terminal application, found in your *Applications* list.
+To connect to your EC2 instance from an Apple computer, you'll use the Terminal application, found in your *Applications* list.
 An SSH client should already be installed \- you can verify this by launching Terminal and then typing in the following command:

 `ssh`